 Blood sugars can be helpful to check if you have diabetes.
 If you do not have diabetes or a family history of diabetes, you may not need to keep track of your blood sugars- but this is important to check with your doctor about.

 This could be the same notebook you use to track your blood pressure, blood sugars, and weight.
+Including the free medication tracker I’ve included here is a great component of your healthbook!

 Practice some deep breaths right before your session